Piggy424008/CPgen/README.md

 ## Usages

 When looking through the docs of CPgen, you should note that the first place in std::vector is ignored by CPgen.
 That's to say, every vector used in CPgen is 1-indexed.
+And, `std::vector<_Tp>().size()` means `*this.size() - 1` in the implement.

 ### Basis